 Dr. Schmucker was unfamiliar with bracing for dogs but agreed to cast Benson.
 He did express concern that Benson would wind up just chewing the brace because of previous experiences with him but was interested in trying it as an option.

-When the brace arrived, Benson never looked back.
+When the knee brace arrived, Benson never looked back.
 It almost seemed like he knew it made his leg feel better and totally accepted that fact.
 He never chewed or bothered his brace.

 Nowadays, Benson doesn't play as much as he used to due to his age.
 He can still run along the fence and chase the mailman and the UPS man, who really get a kick out of him.
 All around, the family reports that he gets around very well.
 The veterinarians at the clinic are amazed, and Benson is a celebrity there.